Proactive-Development/CaesarPlus/README.md

 ## What is CaesarPlus
 CaesarPlus is a advanced caesar cypher python module that is more secure than caesar cypher

-It makes a unique encryption every time you encode a piece
+It makes a unique encryption every time you encode a piece of data

 ## <img src="https://img.icons8.com/fluency/144/000000/services.png" width="45px"/> Installation